byuflowlab/FLOWUnsteady/docs/src/tutorials/first-steps.md

 ```

 ### Tilting Systems
 We'll also need to identify tilting objects, but since we don't have any tilting components yet, we'll just initialize an empty tuple.
-For more information on adding tilting objects (like control surfaces, or tilt-wings) see [Advanced System Definition](@ref).
+For more information on adding tilting objects (like control surfaces, or tilt-wings) see [How to Define Vehicle Systems](@ref).

 ```@example tut
 tilting_systems = ();